isomerpages/moe-yishunpri/_ccas/Clubs/ART & CRAFTS.md

 ### Synopsis:

-###

-The Art & Crafts CCA serves as a platform for our pupils who have a passion for Visual Arts to showcase their artistic talents.
-Pupils are able to explore with various mediums to create artistic works which express their ideas, imagination and reflections based on various themes.
+<p style="text-align: justify;">The Art & Crafts CCA serves as a platform for our pupils who have a passion for Visual Arts to showcase their artistic talents.
+Pupils are able to explore with various mediums to create artistic works which express their ideas, imagination and reflections based on various themes.</p>

-To deepen their appreciation for Visual Arts, pupils are exposed to local and international artists’ artworks through learning journeys.
-To instill a sense of global awareness and gratitude, our pupils also embark on various meaningful projects which connect to the current society.
+<p style="text-align: justify;">To deepen their appreciation for Visual Arts, pupils are exposed to local and international artists’ artworks through learning journeys.
+To instill a sense of global awareness and gratitude, our pupils also embark on various meaningful projects which connect to the current society.</p>

-Through meaningful art-making processes, pupils develop their character and grow in our school values such as care, gratitude, responsibility and resilience.
+<p style="text-align: justify;">Through meaningful art-making processes, pupils develop their character and grow in our school values such as care, gratitude, responsibility and resilience.</p>